 All types of salmon are chock full of healthy Omega-3 fatty acids.

-And even though the farm-raised salmon has more Omega 6’s than the wild, it is still an excellent source for Omega 3 fatty acids.
+Healthline says that even though the farm-raised salmon has more Omega 6’s than the wild, it is still an excellent source for Omega 3 fatty acids.
 The protein level and amount of other nutrients is also very good compared to many other foods.

 Contaminants: Farm-raised salmon tends to be higher in contaminants than wild-caught salmon.
 One study found that the level of PCB’s, a known carcinogen, is up to eight times higher in farm-raised salmon vs. wild caught salmon, depending on where and how the fish is raised.